 Who Are We?

-We are Ten Foundations, and we were set up in 2012.
-Since then we have impacted the lives of dozens of women in the Philippines, and by the extension of their children and families, hundreds of people.
+We are Ten Foundations, and we were set up in Northern Ireland, UK from 2012.
+Since then we have impacted the lives of dozens of women from the Balayan region in the Philippines, and by the extension of their children and families, hundreds of people in their community.
 Apart from our main mission, we run a livelihood programme, including a scholarship programme, skill building and medical missions.

 What Do We Do?

 Many charities around the world aim to provide homes to people.
 While very necessary, we aim differently.
 With our Livelihood Programme, we help women get out of impoverished situations by providing them with the necessary skills and resources to learn how to use an industrial sewing machine.
 With this knowledge, they are then able to work and provide for their families in a sustainable manner.
 Each woman in Ten Foundations is given the tools to help lift herself and her family out of the cycle of poverty, effectively helping to break it.

 How Did We Start?

 We began by raising money to build orphanages for children in the Philippines, but quickly realised that we were not reaching the root of any problem by encouraging the institutionalising of children, instead almost aiding in continuing the cycle of poverty.
 We realised the heart of the issue was that mothers were unable to provide for their children as they didn't have the necessary skills.